 For example, consider a service that consists of an application server, a process engine, and a process model.
 A Topology Template defining that service would include one Node Template of Node Type “application server”, another Node Template of Node Type “process engine”, and a third Node Template of Node Type “process model”.
 The application server Node Type defines properties like the IP address of an instance of this type, an operation for installing the application server with the corresponding IP address, and an operation for shutting down an instance of this application server.
 A constraint in the Node Template can specify a range of IP addresses available when making a concrete application server available.

 Node templates may include one or more relationships to other node templates in the Topology Template.
 Relationships represent the edges in the service topology graph.
-The node template that includes the relationship template is implicitly defined as the source node of the relationship and the target node is explicitly specified as part of the relationship definition.
-Each relationship refers to a Relationship Type that defines the semantics and any properties of the relationship.
+The node template that includes the relationship definition is implicitly defined as the source node of the relationship and the target node is explicitly specified as part of the relationship definition.
+Each relationship definition refers to a Relationship Type that defines the semantics and any properties of the relationship.
 Relationship Types are defined separately for reuse purposes.

 In the example above, a relationship can be established from the process engine Node Template to the application server Node Template with the meaning “hosted by”, and from the process model Node Template to the process engine Node Template with meaning “deployed on”.